-Not only are essential oils popular, they have legitimate therapeutic use and the science to back it up.
-Although the exact benefit depends on the oil in question, some have antimicrobial and anti-inflammatory effects.
+Not only are essential oils popular, but they also have legitimate therapeutic uses — and the science to back them up.
+Although the exact benefit depends on the oil in question, some have antimicrobial and anti-inflammatory properties.
 Others can affect cognitive function, mood, and memory.
 Some can even help alleviate stiff, sore muscles and joints.

 Some essential oils can be applied to the skin, others are best taken orally.
 However – and this is important – do not ingest or topically apply any essential oils unless you are absolutely certain that they can be used this way.
 Not all essential oils are safe to take internally and some can irritate the skin.
 Essential oils are a concentrated source of many phytochemicals and some essential oils must be diluted with an unscented “carrier oil” to be used safely on skin.

 Health Benefits of Common Oils

 One of the primary benefits of essential oils is that, when used properly, they offer many benefits and have few, if any, side effects.
 Many essential oils are effective against harmful organisms.
 Some can positively affect your mood and mental state.
 Some essential oils can even help you reduce a headache or feelings of nausea.

 Aromatherapy uses essential oils to improve quality of life and reduce unpleasant side effects of aggressive therapies and health conditions.
 Just be careful not to spill them; some surfaces, like painted wood, may react with essential oils.